 - Move everything out of the enclosure.
 This includes all the food bowls, toys, the litter box, and any hiding houses your rabbit uses.
 You also want to fold up the pen and move it aside to make cleaning easier.
 As you’re moving everything, check to see if any of the toys are soiled, or all chewed up.
 You can throw out anything that your rabbit can’t use anymore.

 - Sweep.
 After you remove everything, you’ll want to use a dustbin and sweep up any large piles of hay, poop, and fur to prevent any clogs in the vacuum machine.

 - Vacuum the area.
 After you’ve done a quick sweep-up, all you have to do is vacuum the area to clean the hay dust and fur.

 - Wash the rabbit supplies.
-Now that the enclosure is clean, you want to wash their supplies as well.
+Now that the enclosure is clean, you want to wash their supplies and accessories as well.
 Clean out any food and water dishes and take the time to clean out the litter box thoroughly.
 Empty it into the garbage and spray the litter box with a pet-safe all-purpose cleaner.
 Any fabric bedding (like towels and blankets) can be run through the washing machine with warm water.

 - Place everything back in the enclosure.
 Now all you have to do is set everything back up the way your rabbit likes it.

 Fully covered hutches are my least favorite to clean.
 These are the enclosures where the only way is through a small door.
 They are set up to make it almost impossible to clean on the inside.
 These hutches come equipped with a sliding tray at the bottom that the manufacturers expect to catch any rabbit mess.
 The plan would be for you simply to clean out this tray and be done with it.
 Unfortunately, that tray is useless.